-We intend to use the net proceeds of this offering after the distributions to our existing shareholders to increase the capital of the Bank in order to support our organic growth strategies, including expanding our overall market share, to strengthen our regulatory capital and for working capital and other general corporate purposes.
+We intend to use the net proceeds of this offering after the distributions to our existing shareholders to support our continued growth, including organic growth and potential future acquisitions, and for general corporate purposes, and to strengthen our regulatory capital.
 However, we are not required to apply any portion of the net proceeds of this offering for any particular purpose and our management could use them for purposes other than those contemplated at the time of this offering.
 Accordingly, our management will have broad discretion in the application of the net proceeds from this offering, and you will be relying on the judgment of our management regarding the application of these proceeds.
 You will not have the opportunity, as part of your investment decision, to assess whether we are using the proceeds appropriately.
 Our management might not apply our net proceeds in ways that ultimately increase the value of your investment.
 If we do not invest or apply the net proceeds from this offering in ways that enhance shareholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.